-1. Why am I using GENOTROPIN MiniQuick?
+1. Why am I using GENOTROPIN?

-GENOTROPIN MiniQuick is a syringe containing a single dose of GENOTROPIN for injection.
 GENOTROPIN contains the active ingredient somatropin.
 GENOTROPIN is used to treat short stature caused by the lack of growth hormone, reduced growth in girls with Turner syndrome, children with Prader-Willi syndrome, children with kidney disease to help them grow at a normal rate, and adults who do not produce enough natural growth hormone.

 For more information, see Section 1.
-Why am I using GENOTROPIN MiniQuick? in the full CMI.
+Why am I using GENOTROPIN? in the full CMI.

-2. What should I know before I use GENOTROPIN MiniQuick?
+2. What should I know before I use GENOTROPIN?

-Do not use GENOTROPIN MiniQuick if you have ever had an allergic reaction to somatropin or any of the ingredients listed at the end of the CMI.
+Do not use GENOTROPIN if you have ever had an allergic reaction to somatropin, metacresol or any of the ingredients listed at the end of the CMI.